wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 # Carol
 ```

-To do the same but with a *list comprehension* we start at the very end of the for loop:
+To do the same but with a *List Comprehension* we start at the very end of the *For Loop*:

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']